The Oak Trees That Were Saved From North Claiborne Avenue

 Television & News Appearances

 CAHP on WWL-TV’s Great Day Louisiana:

-CAHP Executive Director Dr. Raynard Sanders and CAHP Documentary Director Katherine Cecil will appear on Jacqueline Mazur’s WWL-TV’s morning show Great Day Louisiana on Tuesday, June 18, 2019.
+CAHP Executive Director Dr. Raynard Sanders and CAHP Documentary Director / Producer Katherine Cecil will appear on Jacqueline Mazur’s WWL-TV’s morning show Great Day Louisiana on June 18, 2019.
 Thank you to Jacqueline Mazur and the team at WWL for your interest in CAHP.
 Please tune in to watch the show, starting at 9:00 am.
 We hope that this upcoming television appearance, combined with CAHP Research Director Greg Beaman’s recent article in The New Orleans Tribune will result in the community sending us more photographs and memories relating to N. Claiborne Avenue.

 Our ongoing campaign to collect photographs and other images will continue indefinitely, but please don’t delay ~ we’re looking for all kinds of images relating to N. Claiborne Avenue: family photographs; photographs of businesses along the avenue; music fliers from clubs within the corridor, advertisements; restaurant menus (Irma Thomas pointed out at our recent CAHP panel that most menus were on chalk boards, but we remain hopeful!).

 If you have items but are unsure if they would interest CAHP, please feel free to drop us a line to ask.
 We will coordinate the digitization of these images at your convenience, traveling to you with a still camera or scanner so that the images never leave your possession.
 Should you wish, we will attribute your contributions within CAHP short film credits, under archival materials.